Matt Fraser (psychic)

-Matthew L. Fraser is an American psychic medium who features in the reality TV show Meet the Frasers.
-Fraser was the medium unsuccessfully targeted in the sting known as Operation Peach Pit reported on in The New York Times in 2019.
-Critics who have studied Fraser’s performances claim that he uses classic cold reading techniques to convince his audience that he possesses paranormal powers.
+Matthew L. Fraser is an American psychic medium, author, and television personality.
+He is best known for his central role in the reality TV show Meet the Frasers.
+He has written four books including the We Never Die: Secrets of the Afterlife.

+Fraser was targeted in an unsuccessful sting known as Operation Peach Pit, reported on in The New York Times in 2019.
+Fraser uses classic cold reading techniques to convince his audience that he possesses paranormal powers.

 Career

 Prior to becoming a professional psychic, Fraser trained as a paramedic and physician assistant.
 He has said that, when working as an Emergency Medical Technician, he realized he had an ability to help people emotionally, and that he once did psychic readings while working at an East Providence, Rhode Island beauty salon.